hamidgokce/COURSE-PROJECTS--AWS-DEVOPS/Real_Time_DevOps_Project/Project-3_ Lift and Shift Application Workload to AWS/README.md

 ### Step-1: Create Security Groups for Services

-- We will create `vprofile-ELB-SG` first.
+- We will create `proje3-ELB-SG` first.
 We will configure `Inbound` rules to Allow both `HTTP` and `HTTPS` on port `80` and `443` respectively  from Anywhere `IPv4` and `IPv6`.
 ![](images/ELB-SecGrp.png)

-- Next we will create `vprofile-app-SG`.
+- Next we will create `proje3-app-SG`.
 We will open port `8080` to accept connections from `vprofile-ELb-SG`.
 ![](images/App-SecGrp.png)

-- Finally, we will create `vprofile-backend-SG`.
+- Finally, we will create `proje3-backend-SG`.
 WE need to open port `3306` for `MySQL`, `11211` for `Memcached` and `5672` for `RabbitMQ` server.
 We can check whcih ports needed fro aplication services to communicate each other from `application.properties` file under `src/main/resources` directory.We also need to open commucation `AllTraffic` from own SecGrp for backend services to communicate with each other.
 ![](images/Backend-SecGrp.png)

 ### Step-2: Create KeyPair to Connect EC2 instances